thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dash-tx.md

   sign=SIGHASH-FLAGS
        Add zero or more signatures to transaction.
 This command requires JSON registers:prevtxs=JSON object, privatekeys=JSON object.
 See
-       signrawtransaction docs for format of sighash flags, JSON objects.
+       signrawtransactionwithkey docs for format of sighash flags, JSON objects.
 ```